jamesbornholt/ocelot/index.md

 Ocelot provides an embedding of relational logic (like [Alloy](http://alloy.mit.edu)) in the [Rosette](http://emina.github.io/rosette/) solver-aided programming language.
-The embedded allows both solving and verification of relational specifications, as well as *synthesis* of relational specifications, and integration with other Rosette constraints.
+The embedding allows both solving and verification of relational specifications, as well as *synthesis* of relational specifications, and integration with other Rosette constraints.

+Ocelot's synthesis support is the key to our [MemSynth](http://memsynth.uwplse.org) project for synthesizing memory consistency model specifications.

 Ocelot is developed at the [University of Washington](http://cs.washington.edu) by [James Bornholt](http://homes.cs.washington.edu/~bornholt/)